 Suppose a particular electron was excited into the third energy level.
 This would tend to lose energy again by falling back down to a lower level.

-It could do this in two different ways.
+enter site It could do this in two different ways.
 It could fall all the way back down to the first level again, or it could fall back to the second level - and then, in a second jump, down to the first level.
 If an electron falls from the 3-level to the 2-level, it has to lose an amount of energy exactly the same as the energy gap between those two levels.
 That energy which the electron loses comes out as light where "light" includes UV and IR as well as visible.
 If an electron falls from the 3-level to the 2-level, red light is seen.

 This is the origin of the red line in the hydrogen spectrum.
 Calculate the wavelength of the lowest-energy line in the Lyman series to three significant figures.
 In what region of the electromagnetic spectrum does it occur?